yellowdog/python-examples/README.md

 ```

 ... would create Task Groups named `my_task_group_1_a1` and `my_task_group_2_b1`, each containing Tasks named `my_task_1-of-2`, `my_task_2-of-2`.

-Note that these directives can only be used within the `name` properties of Tasks and Task Groups respectively.

 ## File Storage Locations and File Usage